Rao Jodha

-Rao Jodha Rathore(28 March 1416 – 6 April 1489) was a ruler of Mandore in the present-day state of Rajasthan.
-He was the son of Rao Ranmal (Rao Ridmal) of the Rathore clan.
-He is known for his illustrious military career and for founding the city of Jodhpur in 1459.
+Rao Jodha Rathore (28 March 1416 – 6 April 1489) was the 15th Rajput chief of Rathore clan who ruled the Kingdom of Marwar in the present-day state of Rajasthan.
+He was the eldest son of Rao Ranmal (Rao Ridmal).
+He is known for his illustrious military career and for founding the city of Jodhpur in 1459, which subsequently became the new capital of Marwar after Mandore.

 Ancestry

 Rao Ranmal secured the throne of Mandore in 1427.
 In addition to ruling Mandore, Rao Ranmal also became the administrator of Mewar to assist Maharana Mokal (father of Rana Kumbha).
 After the assassination of Maharana Mokal by two brothers (Chacha and Mera) in 1433, Ranmal continued as administrator of Mewar at the side of Rana Kumbha.

-Early years

-After Rana Kumbha assassinated Rao Jodha's father Rao Ranmal, Rao Jodha escaped Mewar with his men.
-Approximately 700 horsemen accompanied Rao Jodha from Chittor.
-Fighting near Chittor and a valiant attempt to bar the pursuers at Someshwar Pass resulted in heavy losses amongst Jodha's warriors.
-When Jodha reached Mandore he had only seven people accompanying him.
-Jodha collected whatever forces he could, abandoned Mandore and pressed on towards Jangalu.
-Jodha barely managed to reach safety at Kahuni (a village near present-day Bikaner).

-Marwar - Mewar War

-For 15 years, Jodha tried in vain to recapture Mandore.
-Jodha's opportunity to strike finally came in 1453 with Rana Kumbha facing simultaneous attacks by the Sultans of Malwa and Gujarat.
-Jodha made a surprise attack on Mandore using horses seized from the Thakur of Setrawa and other jagirdars.
-Jodha's forces overwhelmed the defenders and captured Mandore with relative ease.
-Jodha then successively captured Gogunda, Chaukade, Sojat, Merta, Bahirunda and Kosana(Rishi Dadhichi's origin).
-Rana Kumbha did make attempts to recapture these territories, albeit unsuccessfully.
-Jodha and Kumbha eventually settled their differences in order to face their common enemies, the rulers of Malwa and Gujarat.